nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 4. Build

-While still in the project directory build the image and give it a name.
+While still in the project directory build the image.
+Use the [-t flag](https://docs.docker.com/engine/reference/commandline/build/#options) to give the image a name.
+A tag can also optionally be added.
+Here the image is given the name "blink".

 ```
 docker build -t blink .